umbraco/UmbracoDocs/Fundamentals/Code/Source-Control/index-v9.md

 * `umbraco/config/lang`
 * `umbraco/config/appsettings-schema.json`

 None of these folders should be commited to github, since they will automatically be added on build.
-If you're working with Visual Studio and a Build Server, it's NuGet's job to restore the correct versions of these folders for you.
-You shouldn't include these folder in your Visual Studio project, as there is a build step, that ensures it is 'deployed' along with your solution when doing a publish or build.
+If you're working with an IDE and a Build Server, it's NuGet's job to restore the correct versions of these folders for you.

-But these are not the only files in the umbraco folder that you should commit to your git, some files are generated during runtime and should not be commited either, these are:
+But these are not the only files in the umbraco folder that you should not commit to your git, some files are generated during runtime and should not be commited either, these are:

 * `/umbraco/data/TEMP` - This folder contains examine indexs, NuCache files and so on, these are temporary and should not be commited.
   * `Umbraco.sdf` - If you are using SQLCE for the data store in your Umbraco site, then this file IS that datastore, it will be difficult to source control the constant changes to this file.
 * `/umbraco/Logs` - Umbraco currently uses *Serilog*, and a file will be generated in this folder containing tracelogs of your application, one JSON file for each day.
-* `/umbraco/mediacache` - *ImageSharp* ships with Umbraco and when an image is requested via the processor, eg to be resized or cropped, a cached version of the transformed image will be stored in this folder.
+* `/umbraco/mediacache` - *ImageSharp* ships with Umbraco and when an image is requested via the processor, e.g. to be resized or cropped, a cached version of the transformed image will be stored in this folder.
 (The [Imaging settings section](../../../Reference/V9-Config/ImagingSettings/index.md) allows you to determine where this cache is stored)

+We've now covered most of the folders within the `/umbraco` folder, however there's two left, the `/umbraco/models` folder, and the `/umbraco/PartialViewMacros`.
+The models folder has its own section right below, but for the `PartialViewMacros` folder, the answer to "should I commit this to git" is that it depends.
+If you want to change the templates within the folder, or add your own, then you should commit it to git, if you don't need to do that, you should not, the build will automatically create it and its content.

+##### The umbraco wwwroot folder

+The `/wwwroot/umbraco` folder contains static assets for the backoffice, these files will be automatically created when you do a build, and should not be included in source control.

 #### Umbraco Models Builder

-The strategy here will depend a little on which mode ['Umbraco Models Builder'](../../../Reference/Templating/Modelsbuilder) you have opted to work with.
+The strategy here will depend a little on which mode ['Umbraco Models Builder'](../../../Reference/Templating/Modelsbuilder/index-v9.md) you have opted to work with.

-- **Pure Live** (default), The models are generated in memory, no source control required.
+- **InMemoryAuto** (default), The models are generated in memory, no source control required.
-- **App_Data**, The models are generated in the `/App_Data` folder of your project (or can be configured to be in a different folder or project), allowing you to track changes to the models in source/version control.
+- **SourceCodeManual** and **SourceCodeAuto**, The models are generated in the `/umbraco/models` folder of your project (or can be configured to be in a different folder or project), allowing you to track changes to the models in source/version control.
-- **Dll**, The models are generated into a class library dll, avoid adding the dll to source control, to avoid tricky merge conflicts!

-There is a custom Visual Studio Extension: [Umbraco ModelsBuilder Custom Tool](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.UmbracoModelsBuilderCustomTool) that you can install (along with the *Umbraco.ModelsBuilder.Api* NuGet package) to help generate models from within Visual Studio.

 #### Media

-The Media section of Umbraco (unless configured otherwise) stores files in the `/Media` folder, these can be updated by editors, in the Umbraco backoffice, so generally speaking you would not source control these files.
+The Media section of Umbraco (unless configured otherwise) stores files in the `/wwwroot/media` folder, these can be updated by editors, in the Umbraco backoffice, so generally speaking you would not source control these files.

 #### Packages and Plugins